Max Emden

-Max James Emden (28 October 1874 in Hamburg – 26 June 1940 in Muralto, Switzerland) was a German chemist, wholesale merchant, art collector and from 1926 owner of the Brissago Islands on Lake Maggiore.
-Some of Emden's properties, including valuable paintings, have been the object of Nazi-era restitution claims.
+Max James Emden (28 October 1874 – 26 June 1940) was a German-born Swiss businessman, art collector, heir and bon vivant.
+He was the owner of the Brissago Islands on Lake Maggiore from 1926 until his death.

+Emden primarily collected 19th century of Old Masters as well as French and German painters such as Canaletto, Böcklin, Feuerbach, Liebermann, Courbet, Degas, Gauguin, van Gogh and Monet.
+Some of Emden's properties, including valuable paintings (most notably from, have been the object of Nazi-era restitution claims.
 How his legacy has been handled has sparked a debate in Germany about the erasure of information concerning the Nazi era and inspired films about his life.